shrutin0492/K-means-Clustering-From-Scratch/README.md

-# K-means Clustering from Scratch for Building a FIFA Team
+# K-means Clustering from scratch for Building a FIFA Team

 This GitHub repository contains the implementation of K-means clustering from scratch and a comparison with the `sklearn` library.
 The main goal is to create a FIFA team using player data from the "FIFA 22 Complete Player Dataset".